-You've probably seen "Man vs. Wild," the TV show about surviving in the wilderness on roots, berries and available wildlife while fending off predators.
+You might have seen “Man vs. Wild,” the TV show about surviving in the wilderness on roots, berries and available wildlife while fending off predators.

 It’s not unlike investing for retirement.

 OK, you’re not risking personal safety with your retirement portfolio.
 But consider: Any investment carries some inherent risk.

 For example, the money you’ve plowed into stocks could evaporate like a tropical shower if your investments tank.